corytu/R-Language-Exhibition/HelloWorld.md

 # datasciencecoursera
 ## This is a markdown file
-Repo for date science courses on Coursera
+Repo for data science courses on Coursera